What is onboarding?

 The engagement phase also lasts through the first year or so of the employee’s time on the job.
 This phase is all about personal relationships within the employee’s team, their manager and/or direct reports, and members of cross-functional teams.
 For example, our People Ops team at Lucid sets up “new hire lunches” so new employees have the chance to meet people from different teams.
 True engagement makes the new employee feel welcome and comfortable with the company culture.

-The other oft-used onboarding process flow is based on a timeline, beginning before the employee’s start date—right after the employee is hired—and continuing through the first year of employment.
+Another type of onboarding process flow uses a timeline, beginning before the employee’s start date—right after the employee is hired—and continuing through the first year of employment.
 The onboarding process flow includes tasks related to the new hire’s schedule and job duties, socialization, training, development, and work environment, performed by Human Resources, training staff, mentors, hiring managers, and the employees themselves.
-Building an onboarding process checklist helps you get things done.

 The employee’s first day

-On the employee’s first day, greet them and bring them into the orientation room, where they’ll fill out any necessary paperwork.
+The next phase of the onboarding process begins on the employee’s first day.
+Greet them and bring them into the orientation room, where they’ll fill out any necessary paperwork.
 It’s important to get the employee set up at their workstation, instruct them on any programs they’ll need to communicate, let them know of their schedule for the first week, and invite them to any required meetings.
 Introduce the employee to their coworkers—a lunch gathering is the perfect place to do this in a relaxed, social setting.
 If applicable, give the employee their first assignment and get them working.

 The employee’s first week

 Throughout the employee’s first week, assist them in getting to meetings at the right time and place and give them small assignments that are achievable and measurable to get them up to speed.
-Mentors and/or managers should stick close to the employee to make sure they feel welcome and comfortable in their new role.
+During new employee onboarding, mentors and/or managers should stick close to the employee to make sure they feel welcome and comfortable in their new role.

 The employee’s first month

-Throughout the first month, continue to work with the employee to integrate, giving them larger and larger assignments and introducing them to more co-workers across the company.
+Throughout the first month of onboarding, continue to work with the employee to integrate, giving them larger and larger assignments and introducing them to more co-workers across the company.
 Schedule regular one-on-one meetings to evaluate their performance and make sure they feel comfortable.
 Human resources should check in to make sure payroll and benefits are properly activated.

-At the three-month point, it’s a good idea to check in and review the employee’s performance and to gauge their feelings about their work environment.
+At the 90-day marker, it’s a good idea to check in and review the employee’s performance and to gauge their feelings about their work environment.
 Continue to introduce the employee to the company’s different aspects, even outside of their job function, and involve them in corporate social events, both formal and informal, to expose them to more of the company culture.

 The employee’s first six months